• Home

 Frustration usually comes when we are unable to achieve or change something, or when our progress is impeded by sudden misfortunes.
 It can lead us to a state of ill humor or even to rage.

 It might happen when you are coming late to a church meeting and cannot find a parking place.
-You search; go from street to street; and finally see a man entering in his car.
+You search, go from street to street, and finally see a man getting in his car.
 You ask him if he is leaving and happily his answer is affirmative.
-But 20 second pass, 30, 50 and nothing is moving.
+But 20 second pass, 30, 50, and nothing is moving.
 By now several cars are beeping, expecting you to move forward.
-Your patience begins to run out and suddenly, as unexpectedly perhaps, you find yourself screaming your head off while addressing the man in the car: “What’s going on!” you bawl, “Nothing”, the man answer, “I am just setting my GPS”.
-This sort of things can happen when a person departs from soberness.
+Your patience begins to run out and suddenly, as unexpectedly perhaps, you find yourself screaming your head off while addressing the man in the car: “What’s going on!” you bawl, “Nothing”, the man answers, “I am just setting my GPS”.
+These sorts of things can happen when a person departs from soberness.

 Hurry